-The second major area in this pillar relates to airlift.
-South Africa is a long haul destination for the main overseas tourist markets and the facilitation of air connectivity with these markets must remain a top priority.
+The second major area in this pillar relates to aviation/airlift.
+Aviation plays a vital role in bringing visitors from all over the globe to experience the beauty and hospitality of the region.
+South Africa is a long haul destination for the main overseas tourist markets and the facilitation of air connectivity with prioritised markets must remain a top priority.
 Presently the cost of air transport (which is in part a function of available airlift capacity) is a major barrier for travel to South Africa even though the destination provides exceptional value for money.
-A better understanding of airlift barriers, including air service agreements between countries, routing, capacity and load factors, slots and pricing, as well as cost input for airlines, amongst others, is required.
-This will allow for industry and NDT to better motivate for changes where required to improve the air accessibility of the destination.
+While decisions about flight routes and frequency are based on business profitability in the global context, airline decisions to fly to South Africa could be influenced through ensuring ease of access, appropriate infrastructure and a destination that is attractive.
+Therefore, a better understanding of airlift barriers, including air service agreements between countries, routing, capacity and load factors, slots and pricing, as well as cost input for airlines, amongst others, is required.
+This will allow for the aviation and air transport industry and the relevant Departments to better motivate and plan for changes where required to improve the South Africa's air accessibility.